mmkal/pgkit/packages/client/readme.md

 ### Protection against SQL injection

 @pgkit/client uses a tagged template literal, usually imported as `sql`, to prevent [SQL injection attacks](https://owasp.org/www-community/attacks/SQL_Injection).
-In a library like `pg`, or `pg-promise` (which, are dependencies of this library, and this is _not_ the recommended way to use them!), you would be able to do something like this:
+In a library like `pg`, or `pg-promise` (which are dependencies of this library, and this is _not_ the recommended way to use them!), you would be able to do something like this:

 ```ts
 await pgPromise.query(`